brandonkounse/tic-tac-toe/README.md

 The game follows the typical ruleset.
 Three symbols in a row means the player that own's that symbol is the winner.
 Likewise, if the board is full and there is no winner, the game is a draw.

+A live demo of this version can be found on [Replit](https://replit.com/@Korrokas/TicTacToe).

 More information about TicTacToe can be found on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).